rabirabirara/ohhi-solver/README.md

 ## Statistics

-An 8x8 board can be solved in around a second, while a 12x12 board takes a few seconds (around 4-5).
+An 8x8 board can be solved in a quarter second, while a 12x12 board takes around three.
 Realistically, the bottleneck for bringing a puzzle from initial state to completion is not producing the solution with the solver - it's typing in the solution by hand!

 ## Resources